 FAFSA Info from UW Help with UW College Codes

-The junior Pre-ACT Practice Test is scheduled for high school juniors on Tuesday, October 16th, 2018.
+The junior Pre-ACT Practice Test is scheduled for high school juniors in the KHS Fiedldhouse on Tuesday, October 22nd, 2019 from 7:35 am until noon.
 Students are encouraged to get a good night of sleep and eat a balanced breakfast in preparation for doing their best on this exam.
-Results will give students an indication of what their performance will look like on the February ACT exam and highlight current strengths and areas for improvement.
+Results will give students an indication of what their performance will look like on the March ACT exam and highlight current strengths and areas for improvement.